Mississippi Casino Revenue Slips In November

 Outlook and Industry Response

-Mississippi’s gaming downturn is largely attributed to growing competition from other states, particularly Arkansas and limitations on sports betting.
+Mississippi’s gaming downturn is primarily attributed to growing competition from other states, particularly Arkansas, as well as limitations on sports betting.

 Momentum continues to build around the potential legalization of mobile sports betting, with proponents arguing it could help keep gaming dollars within the state and provide additional support for land-based casinos.